OctopusSolutionsEngineering/EnterprisePatternsReferenceImplementation/README.md

 * Openssl
 * jq

-These are install in Ubuntu with the following script (to be run as root):
+These are installed in Ubuntu with the following script (to be run as root):

 ```
 apt-get update